AVEVA/sample-adh-waveform-angular/README.md

 ```

 To map a property that is beyond the ability of SDS to map on its own,
-you should define an SdsStreamViewProperty and add it to the SdsStreamView’s Properties collection.
+you should define an SdsStreamViewProperty and add it to the SdsStreamView's Properties collection.

 ```js
 const manualStreamView = new SdsStreamView();